promptsentinelai/prompt-sentinel/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Elastic License 2.0 (ELv2) - see the [LICENSE](LICENSE) file for details.

+### What this means for you:

+✅ **You CAN:**
+- Use PromptSentinel commercially in your products and services
+- Modify and distribute the code
+- Integrate it into your applications (SaaS, on-premise, etc.)
+- Use it internally in your organization
+- Create plugins and extensions

+❌ **You CANNOT:**
+- Offer PromptSentinel as a hosted/managed service to third parties
+- Remove or circumvent license key functionality
+- Remove copyright and license notices

+### Why ELv2?
+We chose the Elastic License 2.0 to ensure PromptSentinel remains free for companies to use while preventing cloud providers from offering it as a competing service without contributing back to the project.

 ## 🙏 Acknowledgments